qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/environment.rst

     }
   }, context)

 In case of an asynchronous select the type of the values has to be a function, which will be called as soon as the key value is available.
 Again, you can provide a *"default"* case.
-As with the callbacks usef for *.getAsync*, the callbeacks used with the *.selectAsync* will also get the result as parameter, which could be very handy especially in the *"default"* case.
+As with the callbacks used for *.getAsync*, the callbacks used with *.selectAsync* will also get the key value as parameter, which might come handy especially in the *"default"* case.

 .. _pages/core/environment#caching: